Curriculum

 Explanation

-Here, Only one class (Printer) is required to print different data types.
+Here, only one class (Printer) is required to print different data types.

 Printer<T>: Here, T is the name of a type parameter contained within the angle bracket (< >) that can be used to declare a type as a common standard.